Call off your search: We’ve rounded up some of the top shops on Etsy for plus-size vintage clothing gems.

 On Etsy, where individuality reigns supreme, sellers and shoppers alike are embracing self-expression in every shape and form.
 To that end, we’ve rounded up five standout shop owners who are changing the game with a wide range of body-positive vintage outfit ideas, from minimalist streetwear to plus-size vintage dresses perfect for a night out on the town.
 Read on to discover what inspires these expert clothing curators’ enviable sense of style—and to find a new favorite vintage shop of your own.

-For party dresses, period pieces, and throwback swimwear:
+Party-ready plus-size vintage dresses, period pieces, and throwback swimwear:

-For high-impact hues and notice-me prints:
+High-impact hues and notice-me prints:

 Playfulness and pattern are at the heart of Jesse Riggins’s eclectic, energetic shop Jazzy Outfitters—that and giving new life to great vintage styles sized 12 and up.
 “Rescuing cute plus-size vintage is the ultimate goal,” Jesse says.
 “I just love a well constructed garment, you can feel it!
 They don’t make ‘em like they used to.”
 Her collection is a draw for funky dressers from all walks of life, and features lots of fun florals, polka dots, and ‘80s geometric prints.
 In addition to brightly colored vintage house dresses and boxy button-downs, a nice sturdy pair of high-waisted vintage jeans is a favorite find—and like many of her other reclaimed pieces, Jesse will often modify them to fit her figure and her desires.
 “I like to dye them all sorts of wacky colors,” she explains.
 “I also shorten a lot of dresses, skirts, and tops which totally changes the whole vibe.
 And I love a crop top!”